airbnb/zonify/docs/source/index.rst

 ------------------------------

 For records where there are potentially many servers -- security groups, tags, load balancers -- Zonify creates SRV records.
-For singleton records, CNAMEs are provided.
 As a convenience, when a SRV record has only one entry under it, a CNAME is also created.

 Records created include: